-At our request, the underwriters have reserved for sale, at the initial public offering price, up to shares of our common stock, which represents % of the shares of our common stock offered by this prospectus, for sale to our directors, executive officers, associates, business associates and related persons.
+At our request, the underwriters have reserved for sale, at the initial public offering price, up to 185,000 shares of our common stock for sale to certain of our directors, executive officers, associates, business associates and related persons.
 Our directed share program will be administered by Keefe Bruyette & Woods, Inc. or its affiliate.
 Reserved shares purchased by our directors and executive officers will be subject to the lock-up provisions described above.
 The number of shares of our common stock available for sale to the general public will be reduced to the extent these persons purchase the reserved shares.
 We do not know if these persons will choose to purchase all or any portion of these reserved shares.
 Any reserved shares of our common stock that are not so purchased will be offered by the underwriters to the general public on the same terms as the other shares of our common stock offered by this prospectus.